-The Company and the Chief Executive Officer agreed in each of the last five years that the Chief Executive Officer's salary would not be increased.
+The Company and the Chief Executive Officer agreed in each of the last several years that the Chief Executive Officer's salary would not be increased.
 The salary of Daniel Bernstein, President of the Company, was raised during each of the last three years to reflect Mr. Bernstein's increased responsibilities and his performance of those responsibilities as President of the Company.
-Daniel Bernstein also received a bonus in 1998, 1997 and 1996 as a result of his performance and that of the Company.
+Daniel Bernstein also received a bonus in 1999, 1998 and 1997 as a result of his performance and that of the Company.
 In establishing Daniel Bernstein's salary and bonus for 1998, the Compensation Committee also considered a survey of compensation paid to executives with similar positions at comparable companies.
-Bonuses were granted to the other Named Officers for 1998 and their salaries were increased in 1998 as a result of their individual performance and that of the Company.
+Bonuses were granted to the other Named Officers for 1999 and their salaries were increased in 1999 as a result of their individual performance and that of the Company.

 The Company's long-term incentive award program includes the grant of stock options.
 Stock options only produce value to executives if the price of the Company's stock appreciates, thereby directly linking the interests of executives with those of stockholders.
 All of the Company's stock options have been granted at exercise prices at least equal to the market price on the grant date.
-Stock options were granted during 1998 to Elliot Bernstein, Daniel Bernstein and Colin Dunn to reward their performance.
+In light of previous option grants, no additional stock options were granted to the Named Officers during 1999.

 Pursuant to the Company's domestic 401(k) Plan and Far East Retirement Plan, the Company makes matching contributions of pre-tax elective deferral contributions made by executive officers.
-The Company's matching contributions are currently made in shares of Bel's Class B Common Stock.
+The Company's matching contributions under the 401(k) Plan are currently made in shares of Bel's Class B Common Stock and under the Far East Retirement Plan are currently made partly in shares of Bel's Class B Common Stock (approximately 10% of the Company's contribution) and partly in cash (approximately 90% of the contribution).
 Bel believes that these plans are an important element in executive long-term compensation and foster the retention and motivation of qualified executives.